Kenneth Wolstenholme: Sports broadcasting

 After the war, he became a freelance journalist, working for BBC Radio before moving to television in 1950.
-He lived in Worcester Park, Surrey.
+In 1955, he provided a location report from Salford for the BBC's coverage of that year's election night coverage.

 He covered the 1959 All-Ireland Senior Hurling Championship Final between Kilkenny and Waterford for BBC Television, an experience which moved him to describe hurling as his second-favourite sport in the world after his first love, football.